 Life in prison is tough.
 If you’re LGBTQ2S, it can be worse than tough.

-Yet, the times are changing — and three original programs inside the walls of five provincial correctional institutions and three federal institutions, both male and female, in Ontario are leading the way towards safer, more positive environments.
+Yet, the times are changing — and three original programs inside the walls of five Ontario correctional institutions and three federal institutions, both male and female, are leading the way towards safer, more positive environments.

 They are driven by the passion and lived experience of Stacey Love-Jolicoeur, a trans woman who, as an educator and support worker for the LGBTQ2S community, devotes her time to helping these “lost and sometimes forgotten” offenders, as she calls them.

 “It’s a hard life.
 There’s a tremendous amount of discrimination and bigotry,” she said, in a recent interview with JOURNEY Magazine Ptbo.
 “There’s that real stigma.”

 Love-Jolicoeur, 59, is of the Metis Woodlands Painted Feather tribe of Bancroft, Ontario, and identifies as a 2-spirited trans person who transitioned during the last decade from her sex assigned at birth, having first identified at age nine.